Eschatologue/CM_wiki/docs/spells/6th-level.md

 Choose one creature that you can see within range.
 The target begins a comic dance in place: shuffling, tapping its feet, and capering for the duration.
 Creatures that can't be charmed are immune to this spell.

-A dancing creature must use all its movement to dance without leaving its space and has :d20-disadv: **Disadvantage** on Dexterity :d20-save: **Saving Throws** and attack rolls.
+A dancing creature must use all its movement to dance without leaving its space and has :d20-disadv: **Disadvantage** on Dexterity :d20-save: **Saving Throws** and :d20-attack: **Attack Roll**s.
 While the target is affected by this spell, other creatures have :d20-adv: **Advantage** on :d20-attack: **Attack Rolls** against it.
 As an :rsc-action: **Action**, a dancing creature makes a Wisdom :d20-save: **Saving Throw** to regain control of itself.
 On a successful save, the spell ends.

 ### Planar Ally
 *6th-level Conjuration*